 The Biggest Mistakes to Avoid in Kitchen Lighting

 Kitchens are no longer merely a food-preparation zone.
 Homework supervision, catching up on world news over breakfast, kids meals, coffee with confidants and formal entertaining are just some of the scenarios for which a modern kitchen must cater.
 The lighting requirements for these occasions are vastly different and must be carefully considered and planned.
 The best time to do this is before or during the kitchen design phase.
-The lighting scheme for a friends kitchen may not work for your kitchen.
+The lighting scheme for a friend’s kitchen may not work for your kitchen.
 Kitchen lighting as an afterthought will not work, it must be discussed with a designer and carefully planned.
 It can be very difficult, expensive and messy to retrofit lighting after a kitchen has been installed unless provision has been made (such as an extra electrical cable in the appropriate locations or recessing for LED strip lighting).

 Colour of Light

 The colour of the light source is another important consideration.
 White and yellow are the most common light colours to be incorporated in domestic settings.
 White light stimulates our ‘daytime’ body rhythms and keeps us alert.
-It is also bright, clear and renders colour truly and therefore suited to task lighting and highlighting artworks on display.
-Yellow light, on the other hand, stimulates our ‘nigh-time’ body rhythms and helps to calm our thoughts and relax.
+It is also bright, clear and renders colour truly and is therefore suited to task lighting and highlighting artworks on display.
+Yellow light, on the other hand, stimulates our ‘night-time’ body rhythms and helps to calm our thoughts and relax.
 It is, therefore, more suited to mood lighting.

-Considerations for Open Plan Living
+Considerations for Open-Plan Living

 A variety of lighting sources ensure you can achieve the desired effect no matter the occasion.
-This ‘layered’ approach ensures all of your kitchen lighting needs will be covered.
+This ‘layered’ approach guarantees all of your kitchen lighting needs will be covered.
 These layers are provided by various lighting sources and their specific functions and attributes.
 The five types of lighting are ambient lighting, task lighting, accent lighting, decorative lighting and natural lighting.

 Types of Kitchen Lighting